bsogata/ics-314-meteor-faqs/index.md

 #### Is it safe to log in while already logged in?
 Yes, as far as I know.

+#### Can we just write HTML files in _/app/client_?
+Yes, but if you are only making static web pages with HTML and CSS there is not much point in using Meteor in the first place.

+#### Is the landing page basically the home page?
+Yes.

 ---

 ## <span id="data">Data and Accounts: Structure and Initialization</span>